-FSANZ invites public comment on this Report based on regulation impact principles for the purpose of preparing a variation to the Code for approval by the FSANZ Board.
+FSANZ invites public comment on this Report and the draft variation to the Code based on regulation impact principles for the purpose of preparing a variation to the Code for approval by the FSANZ Board.

 Written submissions are invited from interested individuals and organisations to assist FSANZ in further considering this Application.
-Submissions should, where possible, address the objectives of FSANZ as set out in section 18 of the FSANZ Act.
+Submissions should, where possible, address the objectives of FSANZ as set out in s 18 of the FSANZ Act.
 Information providing details of potential costs and benefits of the proposed change to the Code from stakeholders is highly desirable.
 Claims made in submissions should be supported wherever possible by referencing or including relevant studies, research findings, trials, surveys etc. Technical information should be in sufficient detail to allow independent scientific assessment.